Ocean Pines Public Works Department

-A ditch is to hold water during storms so your yard and roads do not get flooded.
-That is a job of a ditch!
-Although it is frightening to see the water rise rapidly in your ditch during heavy rain, most ditches will dry within 24 hours after a rain.
-If you have water in your ditch after the 24-hour period, then you might have a more serious problem – that is the best time to call Public Works.
+The ditches in Ocean Pines are designed to hold water during storms so that yards and roads do not become flooded.
+Although it is sometimes alarming to see the water rise rapidly in these ditches during heavy rain, most ditches will dry within 24 hours after a rain.
+Ditch water that remains at high levels after the 24-hour period may signify a more serious problem and require a call to Public Works.

-The Ocean Pines Public Works Dept. is not responsible for the provision of water and sanitary sewer services.
+The Ocean Pines Public Works Department is not responsible for the provision of water and sanitary sewer services.
 Water and sanitary sewer services in Ocean Pines are provided by Worcester County.
-Questions regarding those services can be addressed by contacting the County at 410-641-5251.
+Questions regarding those services can be addressed by contacting Worcester County at (410) 632-5623.
 Having problems with the water in your house?
 Need your water turned on/off for the season?
 The “mushroom” tank in your yard making a strange noise?
 Water bubbling up near the roadway?
 Stones coming loose after a fixed water pipe road cut (square cut in the road)?
 Wastewater coming up in your bathtub?
 All of these services are provided by Worcester County Water & Wastewater.
-They can be reached at 410-641-5251, and after business hours at 410-546-8754.For emergencies after business hours, please call 410-546-8754.

 Trash pick-up: These services are provided by Republic Services.
-Please contact Republic Services directly for questions about your trash pick-up at 410-749-1551.
+Please contact Republic Services directly at 410-749-1551 for questions about your trash pick-up.